Home

 There’s nothing built here that’s designed to stay, that’s why this hotel will soon melt away.

-But when that day comes and new hopes arise, I hope I'm sitting under sunnier skies.
+But when that day comes and new hopes arise, I hope I will be sitting under sunnier skies.

 THE END